 Breaking down the good red wine Italy produces

-Hey there, wine lover!
-The world of Italian red wine can seem overwhelming, but I’m here to break it down.
-I’ve sipped my way through the good red wine Italy boasts from the Alps to the islands, and I’ll help you find some to make your taste buds hungry thirsty for more.
-Italy’s wines are perfect for adding a touch of la dolce vita to any occasion, and they deserve a place in the wine cellar.
+The world of Italian red wine can seem overwhelming but as a WSET wine expert, I’m here to break it down.
+I’ve sipped my way through the good red wine Italy boasts from the Alps to the islands and I’ll help you find some to make your taste buds sing.
+Wines are perfect for adding a touch of la dolce vita to any occasion and deserve a place in the wine cellar.

 I’m talking about Chianti Classico, the time-honored icon.
 Montepulciano d’Abruzzo, the favorite from the Adriatic coast.
-And let’s not forget those red blends known as Super Tuscans, an example of good red wine Italy innovated to international acclaim.
-These are just a few of the stars.
+Let’s not forget those red blends known as Super Tuscans, an example of good red wine Italy innovated to international acclaim.
+These are just a few of the stars among Italian red wines.

 The 5 Best Italian Red Wines for Beginners